digideskio/boscode-learn/codecademy-tasks.md

 Go to [Codecademy](http://www.codecademy.com/) and sign up.

-Got to Go to INTRODUCTION TO JAVASCRIPT [Getting Started with Programming](http://www.codecademy.com/courses/getting-started-v2/0/1) and complete tutorials 1- 28.
+Go to INTRODUCTION TO JAVASCRIPT [Getting Started with Programming](http://www.codecademy.com/courses/getting-started-v2/0/1) and complete tutorials 1- 28.

 *The challenge:*